1

 war-on-disease, 1-percent-treaty, medical-research, public-health, peace-dividend, decentralized-trials, dfda, dih, victory-bonds, health-economics, cost-benefit-analysis, clinical-trials, drug-development, regulatory-reform, military-spending, peace-economics, decentralized-governance, wishocracy, blockchain-governance, impact-investing

-Traditional campaigns throw papers at problems until the papers or the problems disappear.
-Usually the papers disappear first.
+Traditional campaigns throw money at problems until the money or the problems disappear.
+Usually the money disappears first.

 Funding structure: 100% VICTORY Incentive Alignment Bonds (~$1B).
 Donations are optional/bonus.
-See Fundraising Strategy: Capital Structure for detailed breakdown.
+See Financial Plan for capital structure details.

 This $1B will: